chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 # Getting Started

 Chroma is an AI-native open-source vector database.
 It comes with everything you need to get started built in, and runs on your machine.
-A [hosted version](https://airtable.com/shrOAiDUtS2ILy5vZ) is coming soon!
+A [hosted version](https://trychroma.com/signup) is now available for early access!

 ### 1. Install